cloudius-systems/osv/README.md

 to build an image of the OSv kernel and the default application.

-Command nproc (embedded in bash/core-utils) will calculte the number of jobs/threads for make and scripts/build automatically.
+Command nproc (embedded in bash/core-utils) will calculate the number of jobs/threads for make and scripts/build automatically.
 Alternatively, the environment variable MAKEFLAGS can be exported as follows:

 ```